RXCodes/Project-Spark/README.md

   * Build Command: `yarn`
   * Start Command: `node app.js`

-That's it!
-Your web service will be live on your Render URL as soon as the build finishes.
+The web service will be live as soon as the build finishes.